National Hockey League on television: United States

 Kenny Albert, lead announcer of the NHL on TNT.

 From the 1950s to the early 1990s, the league's American broadcast partners remained in flux, airing on various broadcast and cable networks such as CBS, NBC, ABC, the USA Network, SportsChannel America, and ESPN.
-Hockey broadcasting on a national scale was particularly spotty prior to 1981; NBC and CBS held rights at various times during that period, with each network carrying weekend-afternoon games during the second half of the regular season and the playoffs, along with some (but not all) of the Stanley Cup Finals.
+Hockey broadcasting on a national scale was particularly spotty prior to 1981; NBC and CBS held rights at various times during that period, with each network carrying weekend-afternoon games during the second half of the regular season and the playoffs, along with some (but not all) of the Stanley Cup Final.
 The NHL primarily was then only available on cable television, with no exclusive coverage of games, until Fox began televising the NHL during the 1994–95 season.
-Since then, exclusive U.S. national coverage has been split between broadcast and cable networks, first with Fox and ESPN from 1995 to 1999, then followed by ABC and ESPN from 1999 to 2004.
+Since then, exclusive American national coverage has been split between broadcast and cable networks, first with Fox and ESPN from 1995 to 1999, then followed by ABC and ESPN from 1999 to 2004.
 After the 2004–05 NHL lockout, NBC and OLN (later renamed Versus, then NBCSN) televised the NHL until 2021.

-Steve Levy, studio host and play-by-play announcer of the NHL on ESPN.
+Sean McDonough, lead announcer of the NHL on ESPN.

 The 2021–22 season marks the first year of seven-year agreements with ESPN and TNT/HBO Max.
 ESPN's deal includes at least 25 regular season games on ABC or ESPN, and up to 75 exclusive games streamed on ESPN+ and Hulu (as such, games streamed exclusively on ESPN+ are not available to co-exist on American regional sports networks).
 TNT Sports' coverage includes up to 72 regular season games on TNT or TBS (For the 2021-22 season, TNT aired 50 regular season games).
-The playoffs will be split between ESPN and TNT Sports, with ABC televising the Stanley Cup Finals during even years and TNT televising the championship series during odd years.
+The playoffs will be split between ESPN and TNT Sports, with ABC televising the Stanley Cup Final during even years and TNT televising the championship series during odd years.